Ramfast/UserRegistration/README.md

 # User Registration

-A microservice that handles the registration of a new users in steps.
+A demo microservice that handles the registration of a new users in steps.

 ### Setup